Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-D/US002/02.analysis/US002-analysis.md

 ### 2.2.
 Other Remarks

-Each Box represents a class ,each association
+* Each Box represents a class an important class on the code , each word inside each box reprsents a local instance (variable) of the respective class.